back-arrow-image Search Health Packages, Tests & More

 Electrolyte test is a blood test measuring the electrolyte levels.
 The sodium, potassium, and chloride levels are mainly measured under it.

-An electrolytes serum test is just like a simple blood draw.
-The phlebotomist will take a blood sample from a vein in your arm and store it to be tested in a lab later.
+An electrolyte serum test requires a simple blood draw.
+The phlebotomist will take a blood sample from a vein in your arm and send it to the lab for testing.

-Results show the levels for individual electrolytes and how it affects the various body systems.
-The electrolytes level maybe low in cases of severe dehydration, burns, cancers, kidney diseases, cardiac abnormalities, acidosis [ excess accumulation of acids in the body fluids] or alkalosis [ too much of bases in the blood].
+The electrolyte level may be low in cases of severe dehydration, burns, cancers, kidney diseases, cardiac abnormalities, acidosis [excess accumulation of acids in the body fluids] or alkalosis [too much alkaline in the blood].
 Certain medications or severe vomiting may also affect the electrolyte levels in the blood.
 A few medical conditions may also lead to electrolyte overload leading to abnormally high electrolyte levels.

 Typically, fasting is not required for an electrolytes serum test.
-However, our healthcare provider may ask us to fast if the doctor has prescribed additional blood tests such as blood sugar or cholesterol along with the electrolytes blood test.
+However, your healthcare provider may ask to fast if the doctor has prescribed additional blood tests such as blood sugar or cholesterol along with the electrolytes blood test.

 Just like any other blood test, the electrolytes serum test carries little risk.
 You may experience a slight drop in your blood pressure after the blood draw, which can make you feel nauseous or dizzy.
 Let your provider know if you are feeling unwell.

-The results of our electrolytes serum test show a reading below or above the normal, and it does not necessarily mean that there is a serious problem that requires treatment.
-Your doctor may prescribe you certain additional tests depending on your pretexting health conditions and other symptoms you may be experiencing.
+Your doctor may prescribe you certain additional tests depending on your health conditions and other symptoms you may be experiencing.

 • Blood gas test: This test is used to measure the levels of acidity, carbon dioxide, and oxygen in our blood.
 Its results can help pinpoint the exact cause behind an acid-base imbalance in our body, such as a kidney or lung disorder.